-Calculators: There will be times throughout the year when students will need a graphing calculator to complete an assignment.
-This course is taught under the assumption that each student owns a graphing calculator.
+Calculators: This course is taught under the assumption that each student owns a scientific calculator (graphing feature optional but recommended).
 I recommend a TI 84 series calculator.
-TI NSpires are NOT recommended unless you are an expert at using them, as the instructor will be of little help.
+TI NSpires or Casios are NOT recommended unless you are an expert at using them, as the instructor will be of little help.